chemodun/X4-ProtectSector/README.md

 This is useful when you want to prevent hostile ships to attack your ships and stations.
 Or when you want to prevent from building in a sector.

 ## Compatibility

-Compatible with `X4: Foundations 7.1`.
-At least it written and tested with this version.
+Compatible with `X4: Foundations 7.10` and upper.
+At least it written and tested with versions `7.10` and `7.50`.

-## General information
+## Features

-Always the closest possible target will be selected to attack.
+- Always the closest possible target will be selected to attack.
-Several ships/fleets with one order can work in one sector or crossed sectors.
+- Several ships/fleets with one order can work in one sector or crossed sectors.
-Not recommended to use single ship - the fleet is always better.
+- Not recommended to use single ship - the fleet is always better.
-`Mimic` order in a fleet is fully supported.
+- `Mimic` order in a fleet is fully supported.
 But, again, not set single ship to mimic mode - use the fleet instead.
+- The `Lost Ship Replacement` feature of version `7.50` is fully supported.

 ## Executing the order